 - 2.1 Members will recall that a similar package of applications to relocate the two schools to Whittington Way and for residential development on the existing two schools sites were submitted in June 2008.
-Officers recommended refusal of the application at this application site for refusal for the following reasons:- - 1.
-The proposed development would result in the loss of an outdoor sports and recreation facility without the provision of appropriate replacement facilities of at least equivalent quantity, quality, and accessibility elsewhere in the town.
-As such, it would be contrary to policy LRC1 of the East Herts Local Plan Second Review April 2007. - 2.
-The proposal does not make adequate provision for appropriately located outdoor sport and recreation facilities for the new residential development and is thereby contrary to policies LRC3 and IMP1 of the East Herts Local Plan Second Review April 2007.

-- 3. The proposal fails to make adequate financial provision for infrastructure improvements to support the proposed development, and it is unclear that adequate provision would be made for affordable housing.
+Officers recommended refusal of the application at this site for the following reasons:- - 1.
+The proposed development would result in the loss of The Herts and Essex School, a community facility and its associated playing fields and other sports facilities, without the provision of appropriate replacement facilities of at least equivalent quantity, quality, and accessibility elsewhere in the town.
+As such, it would be contrary to policies LRC1 and LRC11 of the East Herts Local Plan Second Review April 2007. - 2.
+The proposal does not make adequate provision for appropriately located outdoor sport and recreation facilities for the new residential development and is thereby contrary to policies LRC3 and IMP1 of the East Herts Local Plan Second Review April 2007. - 3.
+The proposal fails to make adequate financial provision for infrastructure improvements to support the proposed development, and it is unclear that adequate provision would be made for affordable housing.
 It would thereby be contrary to the provisions of policies IMP1 and HSG3 of the East Herts Local Plan Second Review April 2007. - 2.2 However, members will be aware that the package of applications including the above was withdrawn prior to consideration by the committee.